 Progress and tradition.

 As Giordana's defining bib short, the FR-C Pro Bib Short has a delicate balance to maintain.
 Like all beloved kit, it can't change too much or too quickly, yet it also can't get stagnant.
 If you're loathe to part with a pair who've been by your side for many, many miles, we think this latest update will make the tearful transition a little easier.
 Featuring updated leg bands and an upgrade to HG50 Lycra, this year's FR-C blends the very best of new and old.

 In replacing HG44 Lycra with its successor, HG50, Giordana maintains the compressive fit that the FR-C made its name with.
 However, unlike earlier Lycras, HG50 comes with a softer, gentler feel once its in position on your body in the saddle, meaning that feeling supported doesn't have to also mean feeling slightly squished as you ride.
 Giordana complemented the more comfortable main body of the short by in turn updating the leg grippers as well.
 They too now boast a more stabilizing fit in a supple material that won't pinch over the miles.
 Aside from those changes, you can rest easy knowing the top-tier chamois, impeccable fit, and minimal bib design remain unaltered.

 - Embrace progress and tradition with this updated classic

-- Compressive, highly supportive fit ideal for racing
+- Compressive, highly supportive fit is ideal for racing

 - Softer HG50 Lycra stabilizes muscles without restriction

 - New leg grippers add support without pinching

-- Plush, top-end Cirro OmniForm chamois supports without bulk
+- Top-end Cirro OmniForm chamois supports without bulk

 - Minimal bib straps provide breathable support